Housing and Residential Life Policies

 c.
 Doors/Walls: Written messages, tacks, or tape (other than painter’s tape) placed directly on any door or wall is prohibited;

 d.
-Door Closure Devices: State law requires that door closure devices be in working order.
+Door Closure Devices: California State Law requires that door closure devices be in working order.
 If a door closure device has been tampered with, it will be repaired and the residents charged;

 e.
 Elevators: Tampering with, misuse of, or vandalism of elevators is prohibited by law and University policy.
 Those responsible for such activities will be charged for cleaning or repair;

 f.
-Unauthorized Events: All organized and/or publicized events in or around the residential facilities must have the prior approval of the Resident Dean;
+Unauthorized Events: All organized and/or publicized events in or around the residential facilities must have the prior approval of the community’s Office of Residential Life.

 g.
 Unauthorized Facility Use: All residential facilities, including the grounds immediately surrounding the facility, is intended for the use of residents, each area’s Office of Residential Life, and residential activities.
-Use of these facilities by outside organizations or the general public is limited and determined by the Resident Dean or her/his designee;
+Use of these facilities by outside organizations or the general public is limited and determined by the Office of Residential Life responsible for that area;

 h.
 Furnishings: Moving furniture from any rooms/suites/apartments is prohibited.
-Students who move furniture from public areas or use furniture for purposes other than its original intention are subject to disciplinary action which will include any labor costs associated with returning the furniture to its appropriate location or its replacement.
+Students who move furniture from public areas or use furniture for purposes other than its original intention are subject referral to the student conduct process which will include any labor costs associated with returning the furniture to its appropriate location or its replacement.
 Outdoor use of University-owned furniture from rooms/apartments/suites is prohibited;

 i.
 Keys: Residents are responsible for all University-issued keys.
 Students may be charged for the costs associated with a lost or stolen keys or keys that are unreturned after a resident vacates a space.
 It is against policy to duplicate or use, without authorization, any University-issued key.
-Providing false information to obtain a University key is a breach of security and grounds for disciplinary action;
+Providing false information to obtain a University key is a breach of security and grounds for referral to the student conduct process;

 k.
 Recycling: Recycling is each resident’s responsibility and should be regularly removed to designated areas.
 If recycling from a resident’s room is found in non-designated areas, residents will be held accountable for its appropriate removal and all administrative charges associated with its removal and cleaning;